Main Topics Covered:

 Note: In Python, keyword arguments (

-) are typically specified using the syntaxparameter_name=value
+kwargs) are typically specified using the syntaxparameter_name=valuewhen calling a function.

-is used in a function definition, it allows the function to accept any number of keyword arguments.
+kwargs stands for "keyword arguments" and is used to pass a variable number of keyword arguments to a function.
+When kwargs is used in a function definition, it allows the function to accept any number of keyword arguments.
 These arguments are passed as a dictionary.

 For example, consider the following function: